 A Word of Warning

 Rather than just dropping straight to 1,200 calories per day, take a minute to look at your actual calorie needs.
 If you're highly active, younger and have a larger build, you may be able to lose weight eating a much higher calorie intake, and dropping too low could lead to lethargy, energy crashes and hunger pangs.
-Going down to 1,200 calories when you don't need to can lead to muscle loss, a slowing of your metabolism and could leave you deficient in certain nutrients, warns Kelly Brownell, a professor at Yale University, for an article on the "Shape" website.
+Going down to 1,200 calories when you don't need to can lead to muscle loss, a slowing of your metabolism and could leave you deficient in certain nutrients.